Sierra Leone records 121 Ebola deaths in a single day

-Ebola was first reported in Guinea in March and has since spread to neighboring Liberia and Sierra Leone in what has become the worst epidemic of the disease since Ebola was identified in 1976.
+Ebola was first reported in Guinea in March and has since spread to neighbouring Liberia and Sierra Leone in what has become the worst epidemic of the disease since Ebola was idenitifed in 1976.

 Smaller outbreaks in Nigeria and Senegal were brought under control.
-The United States last week confirmed its first Ebola case, a Liberian national who had traveled to Texas.
+The United States last week confirmed its first Ebola case, a Liberian national who had travelled to Texas.

 The overall death toll from the epidemic reached 3,439 out of a total of 7,492 cases in West Africa and the United States as of Oct.
 1, the World Health Organization said last week.
 The U.N. agency’s statistics varied from those compiled by Sierra Leone.